 Risk Tolerance issues tent to be financial or quantitative in nature.
 Based upon each risk tolerance factor, Professional Capital ranks a client’s quantitative ability to accept investment risk.

-Factors taken into account: Current financial position, cash flow distribution needs, impact of inflation, longevity, how long will you money need to provide you for? liquidity needs, tax position, time horizon and legacy requirements and finally your overall risk tolerance assessment.
+Factors taken into account: Current financial position, cash flow distribution needs, impact of inflation, longevity, how long will your money need to provide you for? liquidity needs, tax position, time horizon and legacy requirements and finally your overall risk tolerance assessment.

 Risk Preference Factors - Qualitative (intangible) in nature

 Risk preference is a client’s willingness to accept investment risk.
 Risk preference factors tend to be as important as risk tolerance.
-However, risk preference factors tend to be qualitative and subjective:
+However, risk preference factors tend to be qualitative and subjective.